moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 - write a program to integrate all of this information

-Introduction to the Arduino IDE
+Introduction to the Arduino IDE and Setup (10 minutes)
 ===============================

 Interactive demo of main IDE features: